Essential-Pubilc/Rom-old/README.md

 # Android 11
 Vendor : [QQ1A.200105.088.img](https://storage.googleapis.com/essential-static/vendor-QQ1A.200105.088.zip)
+### WARNING: This image is untested and uncertified, and only intended for developer use.
+Use at your own risk.
+Essential disclaims all liability for any losses or damages relating to your use of this image.
+Essential will not provide support, patches, or updates.
 # Android 10
 * February 2020 Release | Q 10 - Q Release 6 - QQ1A.200105.032
 Download : [OTA](https://storage.googleapis.com/essential-static/PH1-OTA-QQ1A.200105.032.zip)|[Image](